 - Is this procedure safe?
 (As mention by the American Society of Plastic Surgery, this procedure is very safe and enhances your self-image)

 - What will i need after surgery?
 (This is a good question, our doctors always recommend having ice packs for swelling, taking your post-operation prescription treatment and prevent any strenuous activity).

 Prepare a List of Your Medications

 Since your health plays such an important role in determining whether or not you’re a good candidate for breast augmentation, it’s important to provide your surgeon with as much information about it as possible.
 Some medications and supplements can increase your bleeding risk during surgery and aren’t recommended.
 Giving your surgeon a list of the medications you take regularly, even if it’s just a multi-vitamin, is essential.

 Your surgeon will also most likely want to perform a check-up during your consultation, to make sure you’re in good health.
 If you’ve had any medical conditions in the past or currently have an uncontrolled medical condition, it’s important to tell your surgeon about it.
 Having a condition might not completely rule out surgery, but it might mean that you need to postpone it until the issue is under control.

 About Dr. Rubinstein

-Dr. Ran Y. Rubinstein, a board certified plastic surgeon, regularly performs breast augmentation surgery on patients at his practice in Manhattan.
+Dr. Ran Y. Rubinstein, an American board certified plastic surgeon and recognized in the society of plastic surgeons, regularly performs breast augmentation surgery with different types of implants on patients at his practice in Manhattan.
 Along with breast augmentation, Dr. Rubinstein offers patients a variety of procedures, from facelift to rhinoplasty, at Laser & Cosmetic Surgery Specialists, PC in Newburgh, New York.
 To schedule a consultation with Dr. Rubinstein, call 845-863-1772 today.